eperedo/blog/source/_posts/learning-nextjs-day-eight.md

 })();
 ```

-The **defaultHandlerWrapper** method is the responsible for process all the request to our hapijs server and make the magic that by default next do.
+The **defaultHandlerWrapper** method is the responsible for process all the request to our hapijs server and make the magic that by default nextjs does.

-But in order to make all the work that normally next does, it creates a lot of stuff behind the courtains on a **\_next** folder.
+Nextjs create a lot of stuff behind the courtains on a **\_next** folder.
 That means we need another route in our hapijs server.
-For this case we are going to use
-the **nextHandlerWrapper** method of the **nextWrapper.js** file.
+For this case we are going to use the **nextHandlerWrapper** method of the **nextWrapper.js** file.

 ```js
 // other lines of code omitted